 Your child will be taught to appreciate work from a variety of artists.
 Art also provides an opportunity to learn about other cultures.
 During linked focus weeks, children are given opportunities to work with artists from the local community.

 Physical Education encourages children to be aware of their bodies and develop skills needed to perform a range of activities.
 Sporting activities at Courtland enables all our children, whatever their gender and ability, to acquire specific skills within an enjoyable and challenging atmosphere.
 These include; athletics, dance, gymnastics, invasion games, striking and fielding games and swimming.

 Physical activity is also provided through , structured playground games, P.E lessons, inter-school competitions and after school activities.

-Children in Years 2 and 3 swim at Northway School.
+Children in Year 3 swim at Northway School.

 Parents of these children are invited to make a voluntary contribution towards the cost of swimming at Northway.